 - Any reference to medication should include the name of the medication, the type, for example antidepressant or antihypertensive, as well as the dose and route of administration.

 If you have any doubt about whether or how to report an incident, seek advice from a senior colleague or the MDU.

-This guidance was correct at publication 22/03/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 22/03/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.